arjunvk007/main_portfolio_project/README.md

 - Combined business analysis thinking with technical skills to develop a practical and insightful tool

+- Gained hands-on experience using Python (Pandas, Seaborn) and Excel for data cleaning, formatting, and exploratory data analysis (EDA)

+- Built an intuitive understanding of financial analysis, focusing on behaviour-based segmentation and investment profiling

 -  Gained actionable understanding of financial analysis techniques that can drive data-backed decision-making in fintech platforms, investment firms, and financial institutions—enabling smarter advisory, personalized offerings, and strategic market insights.

-- Learned to translate complex clustering models into visual narratives that stakeholders can easily understand
+- Learned to translate complex clustering models into visual narratives that stakeholders can easily understand using Power BI

+-  understanding of financial analysis concepts and how behavioral data can be transformed into actionable insights—skills directly applicable to fintech innovation, investment platforms, and financial institutions for:

+🔍 Risk profiling

+🧑‍💼 Personalized investment recommendations

+📊 Data-driven decision-making

+- Applying data science techniques

 📌 Preview